Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

 # Azure OpenAI chat baseline reference implementation in an application landing zone

 This reference implementation extends the foundation set in the [Azure OpenAI end-to-end chat baseline](https://github.com/Azure-Samples/openai-end-to-end-baseline/) reference implementation.
-Specifically, this repo takes that reference implementation and deploys it within an application landing zone.
+Specifically, this repository takes that reference implementation and deploys it within an application landing zone.

 If you haven't yet, you should start by reviewing the [Azure OpenAI chat baseline architecture in an Azure landing zone](https://learn.microsoft.com/azure/architecture/ai-ml/architecture/azure-openai-baseline-landing-zone) article on Microsoft Learn.
 It sets important context for this implementation that is not covered in this deployment guide.

 ## Azure landing zone: application landing zone deployment

 This application landing zone deployment guide assuming you are using a typical Azure landing zone approach with platform and workload seperation.
 This deployment assumes many pre-existing platform resources and deploys nothing outside of the scope of the application landing zone.
 That means to fully deploy this repo, it must be done so as part of your organization's actual subscription vending process.
 If you do not have the ability to deploy into an actual application landing zone, then consider this simply reference material.

 > [!IMPORTANT]
-> Because organizations may implement landing zones different, it is expected that you will need to further adjust the deployment beyond the configuration provided.
+> Because organizations may implement landing zones different, it is *expected* that you will need to further adjust the deployment beyond the configuration provided.

 ### Differences from the Azure OpenAI end-to-end chat baseline reference implementation

-The key differences when integrating the Azure OpenAI chat baseline into a application Azure landing zone as opposed to a fully standalone deployment are as follows:
+The key differences when integrating the Azure OpenAI chat baseline into a application landing zone as opposed to a fully standalone deployment are as follows:

 - **Virtual network**: The virtual network will be deployed and configured by the platform team.
 This involves them providing a UDR and DNS configuration on the virtual network.
+The subnets are still under the control of the workload team.

-- **DNS forwarding**: Rather than using local DNS settings, the application's virtual network should be configured to use central DNS servers, such as Azure Firewall DNS Proxy or Azure Private DNS Resolver, for DNS forwarding.
+- **DNS forwarding**: Rather than using local DNS settings, the application's virtual network likely will be configured to use central DNS servers, such as Azure Firewall DNS Proxy or Azure Private DNS Resolver, for DNS forwarding.
 This centralizes DNS management and ensures consistency across the landscape.

-- **Bastion host**: Instead of deploying an Azure Bastion host within the application's landing zone, a centralized bastion service already provisioned within the ALZ is used.
+- **Bastion host**: Instead of deploying an Azure Bastion host within the application's landing zone, a centralized bastion service already provisioned within the platform landing zone subscriptions is used.
 This means all remote administrative traffic is routed through a common, secure access point, adhering to the principle of least privilege and centralized auditing.

-- **Private DNS Zones**: Private endpoints within the application need to be integrated with centralized private DNS zones that are managed at the ALZ level.
+- **Private DNS Zones**: Private endpoints within the application need to be integrated with centralized private DNS zones that are managed at the platform landing zone level.
 Such DNS zones might be shared across multiple applications or environments, simplifying the DNS management and providing an organized approach to name resolution.

 - **Network virtual appliance (NVA)**: Outbound connectivity is handled through a centralized NVA, routing traffic via user-defined routes (UDRs) to enforce consistent network security policies and traffic inspections.
 This approach channels all outbound traffic through a central point where security measures such as firewalls and intrusion detection systems can be applied.

-- **Compliance with centralized governance**: An ALZ comes with predefined governance policies regarding resource provisioning, network configurations, and security settings.
-Integrating with an ALZ demands compliance with these policies, ensuring that all deployments meet the organization's regulatory, compliance, and governance standards.
+- **Compliance with centralized governance**: An application landing zone comes with predefined governance policies regarding resource provisioning, network configurations, and security settings.
+Integrating with the Azure landing zone structure demands compliance with these policies, ensuring that all deployments meet the organization's regulatory, compliance, and governance standards.

 #### :recycle: Transitioning to Azure AI Studio